ajcvickers/ajcvickers.github.io/_posts/2011-03-30-a-more-general-queryable-collection.md

 # Entity Framework 4.1
 # A more general Queryable collection

 <p>In the last three posts we looked at an implementation of <a href="/2011/03/28/extra-lazy-collection-count-with-ef-4-1-part-1/">extra-lazy Count for EF 4.1</a> and how to <a href="/2011/03/29/lazycountcollection-with-better-performance/">reduce the Reflection cost of this implementation</a>.
 However, when looking at LazyCountCollection it is fairly apparent that the same pattern can be used for more than just extra-lazy Count.
-In this we’ll look at a more general implementation of ICollection<T> that contains an underlying IQueryable<T> that can be used for more than just extra-lazy Count.</p><p>LazyCountCollection is an ICollection<T> implementation that delegates most operations to another underlying ICollection<T> but also contains a DbCollectionEntry that is occasionally used instead of the underlying collection.
+In this we'll look at a more general implementation of ICollection<T> that contains an underlying IQueryable<T> that can be used for more than just extra-lazy Count.</p><p>LazyCountCollection is an ICollection<T> implementation that delegates most operations to another underlying ICollection<T> but also contains a DbCollectionEntry that is occasionally used instead of the underlying collection.
 However, the only part of DbCollectionEntry that we really need is the Query method, which returns an IQueryable<T>.
 Therefore, we can make our implementation more general by working only with IQueryable<T> instead of the DbCollectionEntry.
-Here’s the code:</p>
+Here's the code:</p>

 ``` c#
 namespace LazyUnicorns